mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress

-* Author sets up the blog post in Wordpress and asks Release Manager and Marketing to review
+* Marketing (Justin) sets up the blog post in Wordpress and asks Release Manager to review
-* Author ensures that the blog post is mobile-friendly by testing it on smartphone and tablet platforms
+* Marketing (Justin) ensures that the blog post is mobile-friendly by testing it on smartphone and tablet platforms

 ### G. \(T-minus 0 working days\) Blog Post and Tweets Published

 * Release Manager publishes the blog post
-* Author schedules tweets from blog post \(Tuesdays 10am PT, and Thursdays 10am if there's extra\)
+* Marketing (Justin) schedules tweets from blog post \(Tuesdays 10am PT, and Thursdays 10am if there's extra\)

 ## **Checklist for review of draft:**

 The Release Manager \(Amy Blais\) owns the release announcement, including the following checklist items unless otherwise indicated:

 1. **Exciting headline and subtitle**
+   1. Begin with a clear headline stating the purpose, e.g., "launching X", "ending support for Y", "announcing Z"
-   1. Focus on the System Admin for Mattermost deciding whether to upgrade or buy E20 to empower end users (customer focus)
+   2. Subtitle should focus on the System Admin for Mattermost deciding whether to upgrade or buy E20 to empower end users (customer focus)
-   2. Clear headline stating the purpose, e.g., "launching X", "ending support for Y", "announcing Z"
    3. Subtitle summarizes the whole release, not just one or two main features.
 Lead with the most exciting/impactful new feature
 2. **Compelling, specific one-liners**
    1. Introduce features with compelling, concise, specific descriptions
    2. If the feature is a filler for a release, be vague and add it at the end of the blog post, e.g. "Performance improvements to mobile" **\(please avoid when possible\)**
    3. Experimental and Beta features should be at the bottom of the list
    4. Lead with verbs \(e.g. "Find most recent messages faster"\)
+   5. Categorize features under Enterprise and Team Edition headings
+   6. Clarify type of release \(feature or quality\) in the intro paragraph
 3. **Body**
-   1. Promote E10 and E20 features by adding `E10` and `E20` labels throughout the blog post for relevant features
+   1. Promote E10 and E20 features by adding `E10 Edition` and `E20 Edition` labels throughout the blog post for relevant features
    2. All features PM team wants to highlight are included
       1. **\(PM team owns\)** Check for technical accuracy and statement of benefits
    3. The audience is primarily focused on admins, then end users
    4. No spelling errors or broken links
-   5. Clarify type of release \(feature or quality\) at the bottom of the blog
-   6. One or more people on the team put themselves in the shoes of a System Admin responsible for upgrading Mattermost and have read through the announcement out loud, clicked on the links, and feel we've met our [High Standards leadership principle](https://handbook.mattermost.com/company/about-mattermost#leadership-principles)
+   5. One or more people on the team put themselves in the shoes of a System Admin responsible for upgrading Mattermost and have read through the announcement out loud, clicked on the links, and feel we've met our [High Standards leadership principle](https://handbook.mattermost.com/company/about-mattermost#leadership-principles)
 4. **Thank-you's and call-to-actions**
+   1. Simple paragraph to call admins to upgrade
-   1. 6.
-MVP winner and security note \(if applicable\) are included
+   2. MVP winner and security note \(if applicable\) are included
-      1. Ask Hanna for an image of the MVP winner's coaster to include in the blog and a tweet
+      1. Ask Hanna for an image of the MVP winner's coaster to include in a tweet
-   2. \(**Marketing owns\)** All contributors are recognized with a screenshot
+   3. \(**Marketing owns\)** All contributors are recognized with a screenshot
       1. Names should not be red-underlined \(if they are, add them to the dictionary prior to taking a screenshot\)
       2. Screenshot not surrounded by a border
       3. Below the screenshot, include a text version of their names in small font with a link to their GitHub handle
-   3. **\(Marketing owns\)** Draft Tweet text for all screenshots and MVP winner included
+   4. **\(Marketing owns\)** Draft Tweet text for all screenshots and MVP winner included in a separate page
       1. Contains version hashtag, e.g. \#mm520
 5. **Screenshots**
    1. [Follows screenshot guidelines](https://handbook.mattermost.com/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-screenshots-and-gifs)
    2. Do not use screenshots rated at low quality
-      1. **\(Author owns\)** Rate each image High, Medium, Low quality
+      1. **\(PMs own\)** Rate each image High, Medium, Low quality
          1. **High** - Beautiful, highly compelling, grabs attention in a social stream
          2. **Medium** - Tells a story clearly, readable text, right size
          3. **Low** - Bare minimum to call an image
+   3. A screenshot should always be included for the feature that is highlighted

 ## **Style Guidelines**